phdargen/cdp-agentkit/typescript/create-onchain-agent/README.md

 > **Note**: If the above commands print the error `agentkit: not found`, ensure the agentkit cli is installed by running the following command:
 > ```bash
-> npm install -g create-onchain-agent/@latest
+> npm install -g create-onchain-agent@latest
 > ```

 ## Features